What Is a Hypervisor and How Does It Control My Virtual Private Server?

 • The hypervisor also enables very fast deployment for new VMs.
 Since the VM is just software, it can be up and running within minutes.
 In contrast, purchasing, transporting, and assembling a new hardware computer can take hours, days, or even weeks.

-• Lastly, the hypervisor provides flexible hardware specifications for the virtual machines.
+• Lastly, the hypervisor provides flexible hardware specifications for virtual machines.
 You can easily add more computing resources when the need arises and scale back when things settle down.

 Disadvantages